Claude Video Just Changed Content Creation Forever…

 Source

 Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 8:03, where the video says: “click on the top right where it says new project.
-So I'm going to open that up.”
+Anchor it to 11:17, where the video says: “things.
+Key thing here though, you need to make sure you have a Higsfield account.
+You can always sign up for the cheapest plan in order to begin generating images and videos.
+And if you hit the limits,...”

 03